Select Page

 albert king - bb king - eric clapton - stevie ray vaughanThere’s been a very long line of blues guitarists over the years.
 And depending on how you define “the blues” you can pull in guitarists who played many other styles as well.

 In fact the early musicians of the Mississippi delta played a lot more than just the blues.
-As you can imagine, if you wanted to make a living as a musician, or just some spare change, you had to play what the people wanted to hear.
+Just like today, if you wanted to make a living as a musician, or just some spare change, you had to play what the people wanted to hear.
 That meant a guitarist of the delta often played minstrel songs, popular songs of the day, and spiritual songs from the church.

 As blues become part of popular music in the south, and as a musician became known for certain songs, they played more blues because that’s what the people wanted to hear.
 And once they started making records, and those records made it to the local juke box, blues became more popular and so did the musicians who recorded it.